zacharyt-cs/reddit-data-engineering/README.md

 5. Plan the infrastructure: `terraform plan`
 6. Apply the changes: `terraform apply`

-If everything goes right, you now have a bucket on Google Cloud Storage called 'datalake_<project-id>' and a dataset on BigQuery called 'stocks_data'.
+If everything goes right, you now have a bucket on Google Cloud Storage called 'datalake_de-r-stocks' and a dataset on BigQuery called 'stocks_data'.

 <p align="right">(<a href="#top">back to top</a>)</p>

+### Set up Airflow
+1. Using VSCode, open `docker-compose.yaml` and look for the `#self-defined` block.
+2. Modify the variables to match your setup.
+3. Using the terminal, change the directory to the airflow folder, e.g. `cd airflow`.
+4. Build the custom Airflow docker image: `docker-compose build`
+5. Initialise the Airflow configs: `docker-compose up airflow-init`
+6. Run Airflow: `docker-compose up`

+If done successfully, you will be able to access the Airflow interface by going to `localhost:8080` on your browser.

+Username and password are both `airflow`.

 <!-- USAGE EXAMPLES -->
 ## Usage